 The ‘January effect’ is a well-known phenomenon among economists and psychologists alike.
 Regardless of market realities, consumer optimism and share prices often see a temporary boost and so does our perception of our ability to achieve our financial goals.
-People at barbecues will tell you beer in hand, this year we’re going to get serious about saving for that big overseas trip, be more proactive about our Super, and we’re looking into to buying an investment property.
+People at barbecues will tell you, beer in hand, "This year we’re going to get serious about saving for that big overseas trip, be more proactive about our Super, and we’re looking into to buying an investment property."

 And there’s the rub.
 Most of us don’t.

 In her book The Will Power Instinct: Self-Control, Why It matters and What you can do to get more of it, psychologist Kelly McGonigal talks about ‘lemmings’ who fail because they focus on false optimism and ‘trackers’ who focus on incremental outcomes.
-Trackers it seems, are willing to invest and give up some control to get more self-control in the long run by outsourcing the important things they want to change but can’t do alone – a personal trainer for fitness, home delivered meals for healthy eating and a qualified financial adviser to achieve their lifestyle goals.
+Trackers, it seems, are willing to invest and give up some control to get more self-control in the long run by outsourcing the important things they want to change but can’t do alone – a personal trainer for fitness, home delivered meals for healthy eating and a qualified financial adviser to achieve their lifestyle goals.

 If you’ve noticed your good financial intentions falling by the wayside before, you already know going it alone isn’t for you.
-Forget transient financial resolutions in 2017.
+Forget transient financial resolutions in 2019.
 Instead choose long-term success and get good some professional advice to help you get there.